Rewatching ST:TNG after a 20-year break.

 The teaser shows LaForge on a date — a failure that he later talks over with Guinan.
 Meanwhile, Picard, thrilled to explore an old warship, is dismayed that his officers never played with ships-in-bottles. (“I did, sir,” says O’Brien.
 Picard must not have seen the ship Geordi brought to engineering in Elementary, Dear Data.)

-After a very slow exploration of a very small derelict set (because budget), and just a hint of the fate of the crew, it’s back to the Enterprise, where a weapon from the 1000-year-old war traps the Enterprise, leaving everyone three hours until certain death.
+After a very slow exploration of a very small derelict set (because budget), and just a hint of the fate of the crew, it’s back to the Enterprise, which triggers a weapon from the 1000-year-old war, leaving everyone three hours until certain death.

 As much as I love a starship bridge, we’ve watched people scan Sci-Fi Things and report before.
 Picard calls LaForge away from his mission-critical flirting in order to ask him a single question, then sends him right back, saying “Continue your efforts without delay.”
 (Yawn.)